|

 allocation of around 400 Euros/month for anybody who does not

-qualify for anything else), RTT (Réduction du Temps de
+qualify for anything else, now called RSA), RTT (Réduction du Temps de

 Travail = additional days off resulting from the legal constraint of the